aftix/hblog/katex/post/bacon.md

 !LATEX!

 The next set of orthogonal polynomials are the Hermite polynomials.
-For this set, the interval is !LATEX inline (-\infty,\infty)!LATEX!, for which the most natural weighting function is !LATEX inline \exp(-x^2)!LATEX!.
+For this set, the interval is !LATEX~ (-\infty,\infty)!LATEX!, for which the most natural weighting function is !LATEX~ \exp(-x^2)!LATEX!.
 There are actually two versions of Hermite polynomials. `bacon-sci` implements the so-called physicist's Hermite polynomials instead of the statistician's Hermite polynomials.
 The kind implemented here can be defined with:
 !LATEX